How to Train Your AI Chatbot

 A few important things to note:

 If a customer asks something it doesn’t recognise, it will trigger your Fallback Message.
-These unanswered messages are saved in your Chat Logs so you can train your chatbot with them later.
+These unanswered messages are then automatically saved into your Training Tab so you can train your chatbot with them later.

 Learn more: Understanding How the Chatbot Works

-Yonder’s chatbot relies entirely on content inside the Content tab.
+Your chatbot relies entirely on the information inside the Content tab.
 Here are the three core ways to train and improve it:

 Improve or expand an existing answer to make it clearer, more accurate, or easier for the AI to understand.